crpietschmann/portfolio/_posts/2007-07-30-whats-the-best-web-based-rss-reader.markdown

   - /post.aspx?id=c0319de8-53cf-4c02-afdc-ce4cea9c593a
 ---
 <!-- more -->

-<P>Calling all subscribers...
-What RSS readers do you use?</P>
+Calling all subscribers...
+What RSS readers do you use?

-<P>I am looking for a really good web-based RSS reader to use.
+I am looking for a really good web-based RSS reader to use.
 I haven't found one that I really like yet, and am thinking about just writing my own.
-But, first, I thought I would call out to see what YOU are using.</P>
+But, first, I thought I would call out to see what YOU are using.

-<P>Please post a comment with the name/url to the RSS reader you use or have used.
-Also, if you could please state which features you like or dislike.</P>
+Please post a comment with the name/url to the RSS reader you use or have used.
+Also, if you could please state which features you like or dislike.

-<P>Thank you very much for your help!</P>
+Thank you very much for your help!